-• In the Job Queue Info, select the Database | Settings menu.
+• In the Job Queue Info, select the Database > Settings menu.

+You can find the program settings for the user configuration in the One Identity Manager database.

-Table 2: Program settings
+Language settings

-Setting Meaning Language Language for formatting data, such as data formats, time formats or number formats.
-Other user interface language Language for the user interface.
+- Language: Language used for formatting data, such as date formats, time formats, and number formats. - Other user interface language:Language for the user interface.
 The initial program login uses the system language for the user interface.
 Changes to the language settings take effect after the program has been restarted.
 The language is set globally for all One Identity Manager programs, which means the language setting does not have to be configured for each program individually.

+Database queries

-Result limit Number of entries to load and display for processes or process steps.
-Polling interval Specifies the number of seconds between data requests.
+- Result limit: Number of entries to load and display for processes or process steps. - Polling interval: Number of seconds between queries.
 The views are updated at the end of every interval.
 If the value is 0, the views are not updated.
 In this case, use F5 to update.

+Server state

-HTTP port of the Job server HTTP port at which the One Identity Manager Service operates for polling the server state of the Job server.
-The default value is port 1880.
-Status query timeout (s) Maximum delay for status queries.
+- Job servers HTTP port: HTTP port at which the One Identity Manager Service operates for polling the server state of the Job server.
+The default value is port 1880. - Status query timeout (s): Maximum duration of a status query.
 Job servers that do not respond within this time limit are considered unavailable.

+Process history

-Only show process errors Limits the process history display to processes with errors.
+• Only show processes with errors: Limits the process history display to processes with errors.
 The setting does not effect how the process history is recorded, only how it is displayed.

-ONE IDENTITY One Identity Manager 8.1.5 Process Monitoring and Troubleshooting Guide

-Creating and using custom filters in the Job queue
+Creating and using Job queue filters

-Use custom filters if you frequently run specific search queries in the Job queue (JobQueue table).
+Use filters if you frequently run specific search queries in the Job queue (JobQueue table).
+You can create your own (private) filters or public filters.